Passwords and Password Management¶

 Using a password manager is the most secure approach.
 It is also the most unwieldy, and it isn’t without tradeoffs.
 Martin Shelton has a great roundup of password managers.
 You want a password manager that will keep your passwords accessible if you lose access to your primary computer, but won’t store them in plain text or make them available to anyone who shouldn’t have them.

-Martin’s review covers LastPass, 1Password, and KeePass, all of which are excellent solutions.
-Note that if you go with KeePass, Martin Shelton’s installation guide is the best way to get it running on OSX.
+Martin’s review covers Bitwarden, 1Password, and KeePassXC, all of which are excellent solutions.
+Note that if you go with KeePassXC, Martin Shelton’s installation guide is the best way to get it running on OSX.

 Some people think password managers are annoying and terrible.
 Some people genuinely love them.
 They are not a silver bullet.
 As a trainer you should share what works for you, but make sure participants understand that your preferred solution isn’t their only option.